brainflow-dev/brainflow/docs/BrainFlowEmulator.rst

 OpenBCI NovaXR
 ---------------

-NovaXR emulator creates socket server and streams data to BrainFlow like it's a real board but with much lower sampling rate.
+NovaXR emulator creates socket server and streams data to BrainFlow like it's a real board, but with much lower sampling rate.

 Install emulator package::